 Manga history

 Manga, in the form we know it today, first appeared in 1902.
 It was a humorous comic strip created by author Rakuten Kitazawa and published in the JijiShinpō newspaper.
-Kitazawa chose the theme of l'Arroseur arrosé for his debut.
-It's also worth noting that after Hokusai Katsushika, Rakuten Kitazawa was the first to coin the term "manga".
+Kitazawa chose the theme of "The Hoist by His Own Petard" for his debut.
+It is also important to note that after Hokusai Katsushika, Rakuten Kitazawa was the first to use the term "manga."

-March 1990 saw the release of the color version of Akira, an initiative taken by Jacques Glénat, Chairman and CEO of the Grenoble-based publishing house.
-With translations far more striking than the original, this manga revolution was a great success, and was released at the end of the year.
-Other manga versions followed, such as type of manga shojo which came into being in 1902 with the creation of the Shōjo-kai.
+In March 1990, the color version of Akira was released, an initiative taken by Jacques Glénat, CEO of the Grenoble-based publishing house.
+With translations that were much more powerful than the original, this manga revolution was a huge success and was released at the end of the year.
+Other manga versions appeared later, such as the type of manga shojo which came into being in 1902 with the creation of the Shōjo-kai.

 The top two manga-consuming countries and the best-selling mangas in the world